jennymarin1989/React-DJ-list/README.md

 This project was developed in less than one day, If given more time I would improve the app by:

-- Using MERN stack or Axios, to practise API calls and DB connection
+- Using MERN stack, Setting up a CRUD (Create, Read, Update and Delete) API via express, using this API to create a connection with MongoDB and manipulate the data and connecting back end with front end using React JS.

+- Adding a button to the search box, so the user can view the song list only when she clicks the button.

-- Creating more reusable components in React to keep the code DRY
+- Creating more reusable components in React to keep the code DRY, extracting some data to child components which can be reusable.

-- Improving app styling.
+- Improving app styling using react boostrap or styled components.

+- Applying User Interface Testing using Cypress.

-- Creating an alert if user enters an string or invalid character in searching box
+- Creating a window alert or throwing an error if user enters an string or invalid character in searching box.

+I wanted to get more preactice with REST Api's but It wasn't possible due to the challenges I had to face with the  node package installation and the deadline of the project, but I will keep working on it to improve the code and the styling of the app..

 # Technologies